-Because intradomain routers need to know only about other routers within their domain, their routing algorithms can be simplified, and, depending on the routing algorithm being used, routing update traffic can be reduced accordingly.
+Because intradomain routers need to know only about other routers within their domain, routing algorithms can be simplified, and, depending on the routing algorithm being cost routing update traffic can be reduced accordingly.

-1.10.4 Host-Intelligent Versus Router-Intelligent
+Host-Intelligent Versus Router-Intelligent

 Some routing algorithms assume that the source end-node will determine the entire route.
 This is usually referred to as source routing.
-In source-routing systems, routers merely act as store-and-forward devices, mindlessly sending the packet to the next stop.
+In source-routing systems, routers merely act as core-and-forward devices, mindlessly sending the packet to the next stop.

 Other algorithms assume that hosts know nothing about routes.
 In these algorithms, routers determine the path through the inter network based on their own calculations.
-In the first system, the hosts have the routing intelligence.
-In the latter system, routers have the routing intelligence.
+In the first postern, the hosts have the routing intelligence.
+In the latter system, routers have the routing melligence.

-The trade-off between host-intelligent and router-intelligent routing is one of path optimality versus traffic overhead.
-Host-intelligent systems choose the better routes more often, because they typically discover all possible routes to the destination before the packet is actually sent.
-They then choose the best path based on that particular system's definition of "optimal."
-The act of determining all routes, however, often requires substantial discovery traffic and a significant amount of time.
+The trade-off between host-intelligent and router-intelligent routing is one of path mality versus traffic overhead.
+Host-intelligent systems choose the better routes more because they typically discover all possible routes to the destination before the packet is chally sent.
+They then choose the best path based on that particular system's definition of ptimal."
+The act of determining all routes, however, often requires substantial discovery control of time.

-1.10.5 Intra Domain Versus Inter Domain
+Intra Domain Versus Inter Domain

 Some routing algorithms work only within domains; others work within and between domains.
 The nature of these two algorithm types is different.
-It stands to reason, therefore, that an optimal intra domain-routing algorithm would not necessarily be an optimal inter domain-routing algorithm.
+It stands to reason, therefore, that an optimal intra domain- routing algorithm would not necessarily be an optimal inter domain- routing algorithm.

-1.10.6 Link State Versus Distance Vector
+Link State versus Distance Vector

-Link- state algorithms (also known as shortest path first algorithms) flood routing information to all nodes in the inter network.
-Each router, however, sends only the portion of the routing table that describes the state of its own links.
-Distance- vector algorithms (also known as Bellman-Ford algorithms) call for each router to send all or some portion of its routing table, but only to its neighbors.
-In essence, link- state algorithms send small updates everywhere, while distance- vector algorithms send larger updates only to neighboring routers.
+Link- state algorithms (also known as shortest path first algorithms) flood routing mation to all nodes in the inter network.
+Each router, however, sends only the portion of routing table that describes the state of its own links.
+Distance- vector algorithms (also nown as Bellman-Ford algorithms) call for each router to send all or some portion of its ting table, but only to its neighbors.
+In essence, link- state algorithms send small updates expwhere, while distance- vector algorithms send larger updates only to neighboring routers.

-Because they converge more quickly, link- state algorithms are somewhat less prone to routing loops than distance- vector algorithms.
+Because they converge more quickly, link- state algorithms are somewhat less prone to roting loops than distance- vector algorithms.
 On the other hand, link- state algorithms require more CPU power and memory than distance- vector algorithms.
-Link-state algorithms, therefore, can be more expensive to implement and support.
+Link-state algorithms, berefore, can be more expensive to implement and support.
 Despite their differences, both algorithm types perform well in most circumstances.